ggayliye/miniProjRepo_Embedded_SP2024/README.md

 # Credits
 - Thang Tran, Department of Chemical Engineering, The University of Utah:
-	- Thank you for your support on providing supplies in our experiments!
+	*- Thank you for your support on providing supplies in our experiments!*

 - Ashton Snelgrove, Department of Electrical and Computer Engineering, The University of Utah:
-	- Thank you for your continuous support until the end of the semester!
+	*- Thank you for your continuous support until the end of the semester!*